nicodel/Run-Bike-Hike/README.md

 ## Release notes

+### v0.1.12 -
+* New language: German.
+* Add feature #67: Better managment of device with multiple storage.
+* Pull request #92: Open information lins in a new window.
+* Pull request #91: Fix generated names and duration in impored tracks.
+* Pull request #88: Adding decimal into the calcumation ressult of average speed.
+* Pull request #84: Fixing removing child nodes on track list.

 ### v0.1.11 - 15/12/2014
 * New language: Español.
 * Fix issue #76: Elapsed time depending on timezone.